Nižné Ružbachy: Ethnicity

+Religion

 According to the 2011 census, 609 residents lived in Nižné Ružbachy, of which 572 were Slovaks and others were Hungarian, Czech and Ukrainian; one resident was of a different ethnicity.
 33 residents did not provide any information in this regard.
 553 residents professed the Roman Catholic Church, five residents the Greek Catholic Church and one resident the Orthodox Church.
 3 residents were non-religious and the denomination of 47 residents was not determined.